freddiehaddad/assembly/README.md

                 |   Stack   |    Runtime Stack
 High Memory     +-----------+
 ```
-In this layout the runtime stack grows from high memory to low memory and any dynamically allocated memory grows from low memory towards high memory.
+In this layout, the runtime stack grows from high memory towards low memory and any dynamically allocated memory grows from low memory towards high memory.
 More simply put, the heap and the stack grow towards each other.

 ## Calling Convention

-You can think of a calling convention as a standard for how subroutines (i.e. functions) operate and how the caller and callee can communicate &mdash; that is pass arguments and return values.
+You can think of a calling convention as a contract for how subroutines (i.e. functions) operate and how the caller and callee can communicate &mdash; that is pass arguments and return values.

 This agreed upon standard includes: